Subodh Kant Sahay: Early life

-Shri Subodh Kant Sahay was born in a religious Chitraguptvanshi Kayastha family in Latehar,(Jharkhand) to Shri.
+Subodh Kant Sahay was born on 11 June 1951 in a religious Chitraguptavanshi Kayastha family in Latehar, Bihar (now Jharkhand) to Shri.
 Brijdeo Sahay and Smt.
 Indrani Devi.
-He did his B.Sc., LL.B. from A N College, Patna and Ranchi University.He involved in social and welfare activities since student days and organised several National and State Level programmes for mobilisation of youth, working for the upliftment of the downtrodden, deprived and minority communities.
+He did his B.Sc. and LL.B. at A N College, Patna and Ranchi University.
+He has been involved in social and welfare activities since student days and organized several National and State Level programs for mobilization of youth, working for the upliftment of the downtrodden, deprived and minority communities.